Tesla hikes prices across its popular EV lineup

-San Francisco, Oct 25 (IANS) Electric Vehicle (EV) maker Tesla has hiked prices for all four of its in-production vehicles in the past few days.
+San Francisco: Electric Vehicle (EV) maker Tesla has hiked prices for all four of its in-production vehicles in the past few days.

 The base Model 3 and Model Y electric vehicles are each priced $2,000 higher, at $43,990 and $56,990 respectively.